Skip to main content

 There’s the low-hanging answer—if the characters are singing, it’s a musical—but there’s a lot more that goes into a genre.
 There are also recurring themes, plot structures, plot devices, character types, and so forth, and we need to understand those as well.

 Let’s start by talking about the function of “singing” in a musical film and the continuum of musical number styles.
-Remember that offscreen, people don’t sing in real life, so if you’re going to stage an entire film with people singing, you need to be prepared to justify why.
+If the cornerstone of the musical is this superpower that lets you immediately act out these long, choreographed song and dance numbers, then you're already asking your audience to start from a place of absurdity.
+So, if you’re going to stage an entire film with people singing, you need to be prepared to justify why.
 (This is one of the reasons why it's important for musicals to decide where exactly they sit on the stylized/naturalized continuum, as we discussed in the Les Miserables essay.)

 Styles of musical numbers fall somewhere along a spectrum.
 On the one end, you have “realistic” songs on one end; on the other, you have “fantasy” songs You have the hyper-grounded musical numbers that take place on a stage in front of an audience and microphone.
 These musical moments may have a person walking up to a guitar, piano, whatever, and performing a number in-universe.
 These don’t really ask a lot of the audience because music here behaves the same way here as it does in "real life."
 But music also carries us to a far more ethereal plane than we find in “real life.”
 It showcases emotions and ideas that can't be adequately described with the tools available in reality.
 We need a space for that too.